-The following prerequisites are required to integrate GitLab with the Code Insight generic scan-agent plugin:
+The following prerequisites are required to integrate GitLab Runner with the Code Insight generic scan-agent plugin:

-- A GitLab runner properly installed on Windows.
-(Refer to https://docs.gitlab.com/runner/install/ for instructions.) - All the prerequisites listed in Prerequisites for the Generic Scan-Agent Plugin. - The generic scan-agent plugin (as described in Installing the Generic Scan Agent on GitLab Runner).
+- A GitLab Runner properly installed on Windows.
+(Refer to Install GitLab Runner for instructions.) - All the prerequisites listed in Prerequisites for the Generic Scan-Agent Plugin. - The generic scan-agent plugin (as described in Integrating the Generic Scan-Agent Plugin with GitLab Runner).

-Installing the Generic Scan Agent on GitLab Runner
+Integrating the Generic Scan-Agent Plugin with GitLab Runner